Fairfax declines to add four Jewish, Muslim and Hindu holidays to calendar

-The 15 days mark a wide variety of religious holidays, ranging from Three Kings’ Day and Orthodox Christmas to Eid al-Adha.
-Included on the list are the four holidays originally recommended as additions to the calendar by a Fairfax schools task force: Rosh Hashanah, Yom Kippur, Diwali and Eid al-Fitr.
+The 15 days mark a wide variety of religious holidays, including Three Kings’ Day, Orthodox Christmas and Eid al-Adha.
+Also included on the list are the four holidays originally recommended as additions to the calendar by a Fairfax County Public Schools task force: Rosh Hashanah, Yom Kippur, Diwali and Eid al-Fitr.

-The school system is issuing regulations that will bar schools from assigning graded work or assessments on these 15 days, and from holding events including field trips, school pictures, assemblies, sporting events, back-to-school nights, auditions, tryouts and prom.
+The school system is issuing regulations that will bar schools from assigning graded work or assessments on these 15 days and from holding events including field trips, school pictures, assemblies, sporting events, back-to-school nights, auditions, tryouts and proms.
 Schools must also refrain from scheduling tests and quizzes directly after the 15 days, so students will not have to balance studying with religious observances.
-And the district will be barred from holding countywide events such as graduation, the first day of school, centralized testing and professional development activities on these days.
+And the district will be barred from holding countywide events such as graduations, the first day of school, centralized testing or professional development activities on these days.

 The adopted calendar shifts spring break so that it does not overlap with any religious observance, including Good Friday.
-And it sets up a review system that will require school calendars to be checked by staff at the school, regional and central office level, to make sure no prohibited activities are scheduled on observance days.
+And it sets up a review system that will require school calendars to be checked by staffers at the school, regional and central-office level, to make sure no prohibited activities are scheduled on observance days.

-“This is a step in getting better,” Superintendent Scott Brabrand said.
-“It ... seeks to respect and honor the plurality of religious and cultural observances in our county.”
+“This is a step in getting better,” Schools Superintendent Scott Brabrand said, adding that it “seeks to respect and honor the plurality of religious and cultural observances in our county.”

-But the board was deeply divided over the calendar, which passed 7-5 toward the end of a nearly six-hour meeting that often grew contentious.
+The board was deeply divided over the calendar, approved in a 7-to-5 vote toward the end of a nearly six-hour meeting that often grew contentious.
 Close to midnight, some board members attempted to pass an amendment that would have modified the calendar to insert days off for four religious holidays: Yom Kippur, Eid al-Fitr, Diwali and Good Friday.
-That motion narrowly failed, 5-7.
+That motion narrowly failed, 7 to 5.

-Members who supported the calendar called it an interim measure, necessary to allow Fairfax to plan for next school year, and vowed they would reform the calendar more significantly for future years.
-Toward that goal, the board voted to direct the superintendent to come up with a new “calendar development process” that clearly sets priorities, defines the roles of staff and the school board in formulating a calendar and “creates a robust community engagement process.”
+Members who supported the calendar called it an interim measure, necessary to allow Fairfax to plan for the next school year, and vowed they would change the calendar more significantly for future years.
+Toward that goal, the board voted to direct the superintendent to come up with a new “calendar development process” that clearly sets priorities, defines the roles of staffers and the school board in formulating a calendar and “creates a robust community engagement process.”

-The calendar issue has roiled the Northern Virginia district of 180,000 since early February, when board members first considered adding four new holidays to the school calendar.
-It did so at the recommendation of a task force on religious observances, which began its work in 2019 to identify ways Fairfax could become more inclusive when it comes to “policies and practices regarding religious holidays.”
+The calendar issue has roiled the Northern Virginia district of 180,000 since early February, when board members first considered adding four holidays to the school calendar.
+It did so at the recommendation of a task force on religious observances that began its work in 2019 to identify ways Fairfax could be more inclusive when it comes to “policies and practices regarding religious holidays.”

 But the board ultimately rejected the idea of the four additions.
 Partly on the advice of legal counsel, members noted that schools have to provide secular rationales for giving days off for religious observances, which often means pointing to absence data.
-Fairfax did not see sufficient levels of student and staff absenteeism on the four religious holidays to justify shutting down school, according to this argument.
+Fairfax did not see sufficient levels of student and staff absenteeism on the four religious holidays to justify shutting down schools, according to this argument.

 Also, board members were concerned that proposed calendars including the four holidays would cut down on instruction time for students at a moment when the pandemic has caused many children to fall behind academically.
-And the calendars shifted summer vacation in a way that limited support staffers’ ability to work second jobs to supplement their income.
+There was also concern that the calendars shifted summer vacation in a way that limited support staffers’ ability to work second jobs to supplement their income.

 In early March, the school board directed Brabrand to go back to the drawing board and develop another calendar, in addition to three he had already drafted.
 The result of his efforts was “Calendar D,” which was approved late Thursday.